tbruyelle/genbox/PROP-001.md

 detailed in [proposal 001][001].

 > [!NOTE]
-> While this documentation is related to proposal 848, you can easily use it
+> While this documentation is related to [proposal 848][prop848], you can
-> for any other proposal.
+> easily use it for any other proposal.
 > The code itself isn't related to proposal 848.

 ## Get the snapshot data